IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Introduction

 To address these issues, we design a specialized fuzzer, \irfuzzer{}, for fuzzing the LLVM compiler backend. \autoref{fig:overview} shows the overall structure of \irfuzzer.
 We first design a mutator that generates valid IR (\autoref{sec:design:mutation}).
-We maintain the correctness of CFG during mutation.
+We maintain the domination relation in a CFG during mutation by inserting subgraphs (\sCFG) into the existing CFG as shown in ~\autoref{fig:cfg:c}.
 We also use a descriptive language to list the requirements of each instruction type.
-This approach ensures that inputs to the compiler backend are always valid, increasing the efficiency of fuzzing.
-Our work expands the \fuzzmutate{} to include aspects where compiler backends often have special handling, including multiple basic blocks with complex control flow, function calls, intrinsic functions, and vector types.
+This approach ensures that inputs to the compiler backend are \textit{always} valid, increasing the efficiency of fuzzing.
+Our work expands \fuzzmutate{} to include special handling by compiler backends, such as multiple basic blocks with complex control flow, function calls, intrinsic functions, and vector types.
 Using \irfuzzer{}, we are able to generate a wider range of instructions and explore control paths in the compiler backends more efficiently.

 Then, we introduce a new coverage metric (\autoref{sec:design:coverage}) by instrumenting the table-driven state machines in LLVM, enabling the design space to be more efficiently explored.
-New entries that are covered in the matcher table means new features are executed.
-Working together with branch coverage, they can provide a better feedback on whether a seed is interesting or not.
-Furthermore, the matcher table has all information about the instructions and intrinsics in one architecture.
+New entries covered in the matcher table indicate that new features are executed.
+Working together with branch coverage, they provide better feedback on whether a seed is interesting.
+Furthermore, the matcher table contains all the information about the instructions and intrinsics in one architecture.
 As a result, we use the matcher table to determine which instructions and intrinsics haven't been fuzzed.
-We design a feedback loop from the matcher table coverage to our mutator. \irfuzzer{} will periodically generate a coverage report containing the states that haven't been executed.
-The report will be sent to the mutator to guide future mutations, enabling \irfuzzer{} to test on different backends with no prior knowledge of the architecture.
+We design a feedback loop from the matcher table coverage to our mutator. \irfuzzer{} periodically sends to the mutator a coverage report containing the states that haven't been executed to guide mutations.
+This allows \irfuzzer{} to test on different backends with no prior knowledge of the architecture.